set.seed(9)

 Population <- rexp(1000, 0.02)12 Inference II

-For example, a 95% CI means that if we repeated the sampling process 100 times, about 95 of the intervals would contain the true population parameter.
+A confidence interval (CI) provides a range of plausible values for a population parameter, along with a confidence level indicating that if the same procedure were repeated many times, that proportion of intervals would contain the true parameter.
+For example, a 95% CI means that if we repeated the sampling process 100 times, about 95 of the intervals would contain the true population parameter and 5 would not.

 - Confidence level (e.g., 95%) = 1 - significance level \((\alpha = 0.05)\).